vulkomilev/oumi/README.md

 ## Acknowledgements

-Oumi makes use of [several libraries](https://oumi.ai/docs/latest/about/acknowledgements.html) and tools from the open-source community 🚀

-We would like to acknowledge and deeply thank the contributors of these projects!
+Oumi makes use of [several libraries](https://oumi.ai/docs/latest/about/acknowledgements.html) and tools from the open-source community.
+We would like to acknowledge and deeply thank the contributors of these projects! 🚀

 ## Citation